lucyqqi/htn-frontend-challenge/README.md

    - Added smooth transitions for the mobile menu to improve the user experience

 #### Code I'm Proud Of
 I'm particularly proud of the visual elements I incorporated this time around.
-I enjoyed trying something new with a light mode theme instead of my usual dark gradients, and the floating decorations added a playful touch to the landing page.
-The combination of Emotion for styling and the carefully selected icons helped create a clean, modern look while maintaining good performance.
-The smooth transitions and animations, especially in the mobile menu and event cards, really helped elevate the user experience.
+I enjoyed trying something new with a light mode theme instead of my usual dark gradients, and I think the floating 3D decorations were a nice touch.
+I'm also proud of how I organized the events this year, as the layout is clean and visually appealing.

 ### 2. Future Extensions